Selecting DB and KB Weights

 • 100m DB One-arm Farmer’s Carry (Medium)

-Ideally, as you take classes and complete workouts, you’ll start to hone in on what these references mean for you, using this table as a guide:
+You don’t need to get these correct right away, as you take classes and complete workouts, you’ll start to hone in on what these references mean for you.

 Progressing to the Next Level